kayyali18/portfolios/students/1806-front/ahmad-kayyali/20180919-ahmad-kayyali-F2.md

-# Ahmad Kayyali - M1 Portfolio
+# Ahmad Kayyali - M2 Portfolio

 ## Areas of Emphasis

-To consistently apply myself in various projects that will test and expand my knowledge in all the front-end languages, frameworks, and libraries.
-I came in hoping to develop a designers eye and my computational thinking skills.
-I do suffer from being overwhelmed by CSS and how to set up a beautiful yet efficient webpage; and although my skill in that area has improved, I still have a long way to go.
+Developing the ability to manage larger projects that require various libraries and frameworks.
+To learn how to implement, design, and test applications while managing data and state with react.js.
+API interaction and resolving calls with the use of promises such as fetching the weather.

 ## Rubric Scores